yoees/CBP-QSNN/CBP-QSNNs/CBP-QSNN-SEW-ResNet/README.md

-This code is based on the official implementation of [https://github.com/fangwei123456/Spike-Element-Wise-ResNet](https://github.com/fangwei123456/Spike-Element-Wise-ResNet) and [CBP](https://github.com/dooseokjeong/CBP).
+This code is referred from the official implementation of SEW-ResNet[https://github.com/fangwei123456/Spike-Element-Wise-ResNet](https://github.com/fangwei123456/Spike-Element-Wise-ResNet) and [CBP](https://github.com/dooseokjeong/CBP).